-Like a hippopotamus in Lake Tanganyika, my dissertation research is big, hot, and wet.
-By big, I mean that I work with tiny barnacles and the snails that eat them (this is a flawed simile).
-By hot, I mean that I investigate problems relevant to climate change.
-I integrate ecology across levels of orgnaization to study how warming affects individuals, populations, and communities.
-As for wet, my study system isn't always wet—the rocky intertidal zone is half-land half-sea, which means double the fun.
+Like a hippopotamus in Lake Tanganyika, my dissertation research was big, hot, and wet.
+By big, I mean that I worked with tiny barnacles and the snails that eat them (this is a flawed simile).
+By hot, I mean that I investigated problems relevant to climate change.
+I integrated ecology across levels of orgnaization to study how warming affects individuals, populations, and communities.
+As for wet, my study system wasn't always wet—the rocky intertidal zone is half-land half-sea, which means double the fun.

 In sum, how do populations and community interactions respond to warming?

-To address that question, I use theory-driven experiments, field observations, and mathematical modeling, building on my research experiences as a PhD candidate at UW and as an undergraduate at UCLA.
+To address that question, I used experiments, field observations, and mathematical modeling.
 I split my time with one foot in Seattle and the other in Friday Harbor Laboratories on San Juan Island.

 I've always loved reading fiction.
-Recently, though, I've gotten into nonfiction by listening to barnacles, who despite their illiteracy tell some excellent ecological stories.
+Throughout my PhD, I devled into nontfiction by listening to barnacles, who despite their illiteracy tell some excellent ecological stories.